1. Introduction

 5.2 LCMs: Core Principles and Innovations

-- Distillation of Sampling Trajectories: Training a student model to predict the output of multiple teacher model steps in a single operation
+- Distillation of Sampling Trajectories: Train a “student” LCM model to predict the result of multiple steps of a pre-trained “teacher” diffusion model in a single shot.
+The student learns to emulate the outcome of the teacher’s longer process.

 5.3 LCM Architecture and Implementation

-- Teacher Model Training: Start with a fully-trained diffusion model (e.g., Stable Diffusion)
+- Teacher Model: Start with a well-trained standard diffusion model (e.g., a Stable Diffusion checkpoint).
+This provides the “ground truth” trajectories.

 for batch in dataloader: